babelfish-for-postgresql/babelfish_project_website/_installation/compiling-babelfish-from-source.md

 # Compiling Babelfish from distribution tarballs

-This section will walk you through the steps required to create a working Babelfish installation on an Ubuntu 20.04 Linux host.
+This document will walk you through the steps required to create a working Babelfish installation on an Ubuntu 20.04 Linux host.
 Please note that the steps may vary on other operating systems, but the overall process is roughly the same.

-The current installation steps are for the release tarballs at [FIXME!], which combines the following repositories, and with some minor changes to enhace the compilation process:
+The installation steps that follow are for the release tarballs, which use content from the following repositories:

 - the [PostgreSQL database engine](https://github.com/babelfish-for-postgresql/postgresql_modified_for_babelfish) source code, with changes that provide the protocols, language parsers, and features required by Babelfish.
 - the [extensions](https://github.com/babelfish-for-postgresql/babelfish_extensions) that support the T-SQL protocol, the T-SQL language, the TDS Protocol, and so on.

 ## Compiling Babelfish for Development

-For building Babelfish for development, you'll need to clone the following repositories:
+To build Babelfish for development, you'll need to clone the following repositories:

 - [PostgreSQL for Babelfish 13.5](https://github.com/babelfish-for-postgresql/postgresql_modified_for_babelfish/tree/BABEL_1_1_0__PG_13_5)
 - [Babelfish 1.1.0 Extensions](https://github.com/babelfish-for-postgresql/babelfish_extensions/tree/BABEL_1_1_0)

-The compilation and installation instructions are at in the extensions' [contrib/README.md](https://github.com/babelfish-for-postgresql/babelfish_extensions/blob/BABEL_1_1_0/contrib/README.md).
+The compilation and installation instructions are in the [contrib/README.md](https://github.com/babelfish-for-postgresql/babelfish_extensions/blob/BABEL_1_1_0/contrib/README.md) file of the extensions repository.

-> Note for [Babelfish 1.0.0](https://github.com/babelfish-for-postgresql/babelfish_extensions/releases/tag/BABEL_1_0_0): keep in mind that it uses ANTLR 4.9.2,
-> but tarballs use 4.9.3.
+> Note that [Babelfish version 1.0.0](https://github.com/babelfish-for-postgresql/babelfish_extensions/releases/tag/BABEL_1_0_0) requires ANTLR 4.9.2, while the 1.1.0 tarballs use ANTLR version 4.9.3.

 ## Prerequisites

 ### Hardware and Specs

-The current installation instructions were tested using `t4g.large`, `t4.large`, and `c6g.xlarge` as hardware specs.
+The current installation instructions were tested using `t4g.large`, `t4.large`, and `c6g.xlarge` instances as hosts.

-Also, it has been used [ami-0fb653ca2d3203ac1 for amd64](https://us-east-2.console.aws.amazon.com/ec2/v2/home?region=us-east-2#Images:visibility=public-images;imageId=ami-0fb653ca2d3203ac1), and [ami-02af65b2d1ebdfafc for arm64](https://us-east-2.console.aws.amazon.com/ec2/v2/home?region=us-east-2#Images:visibility=public-images;imageId=ami-02af65b2d1ebdfafc).
+This installation has also been tested on [ami-0fb653ca2d3203ac1 for amd64](https://us-east-2.console.aws.amazon.com/ec2/v2/home?region=us-east-2#Images:visibility=public-images;imageId=ami-0fb653ca2d3203ac1), and [ami-02af65b2d1ebdfafc for arm64](https://us-east-2.console.aws.amazon.com/ec2/v2/home?region=us-east-2#Images:visibility=public-images;imageId=ami-02af65b2d1ebdfafc).

-For compiling Babelfish, you should have at least 4GB of available memory.
+To compile Babelfish, you should have at least 4GB of available memory.

 ### Required Software